dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 Next Cut a 45 degree angle to half the depth of the siding.
 Then cut 3/4 inches from that edge to create a piece of trim.
 Repeat for all four pieces.

 Install the trim on the edge between the wall siding and the rake underside to cover any gaps.
-Use your *Finishing Nailer* and *2.5" Finishing Nails* to install the trim against the angled cut of the trim.
+Use your *Finishing Nailer* and *2.5" Finishing Nails* against the angled cut of the trim to install.

 ## 05. Door Flashing & Hardware

 ![](images/E05.svg)

 The easiest way to install the *Deadbolt* is to buy a *Doorlock installation kit* which will clamp to the door and provide the proper size hole saws.
+Install the bolt in the center of a piece of siding.

+To protect the doors from water potentially dripping from the rain screen, install flashing over the top and nail it into the 2x4 on top with *Roofing Nails*.
+Cut the corners of the backside of the flashing so it doesn't catch on the door stop trim.

+Install handles on the inside and outside to make opening and closing the doors easier.
+Install the outer handles centered from a siding joint.

 ## 06. Eave Fascia Flashing